Oklahoma Housing Finance Agency

 The Oklahoma Housing Finance Agency (OHFA) is a non-profit organization which serves the people of Oklahoma by offering affordable housing resources, including loans and rent assistance.
 OHFA was created in 1975 when Governor of Oklahoma David L. Boren approved the agency's first trust indenture.
 OHFA is a public trust with the State of Oklahoma as the beneficiary.
 The Trust was established to better the housing stock and the housing conditions in the State of Oklahoma and administers the Section 8 housing program along with other housing programs for the State.

 While it is affiliated with the State of Oklahoma, OHFA does not operate using legislative funds.
+The exception being the Oklahoma Housing Stability Program.

 Leadership

 The Housing Finance Agency is overseen by a 5-member Board of Trustees as appointed by the Governor of Oklahoma on staggering terms.
 Day-to-day operations of the Agency are under the direction of the OHFA Executive Director.
 Deborah Jenkins is currently serving as the Executive Director, having served in the position since 2017.